MagisMKT/magismkt/content/home.md

     rounded-full font-ramillas italic font-bold text-110 -z-10 relative">Latino
     entrepreneurs.</span>
   subtitlePart1: The social media agency for
-  whoWeAreParagraph: '`At Magis, we’re committed to helping our people
+  whoWeAreParagraph: '`At Magis, we’re committed to helping our people,
-    —entrepreneurs and small to mid-sized business owners— grow through real digital strategies. <span class="text-green">We believe every Hispanic brand deserves high-quality content with the same professional standard as big companies, but with the authenticity and heart that define our
+    entrepreneurs and small to mid-sized business owners, grow through real digital strategies. <span class="text-green">We believe every Hispanic brand deserves high-quality content with the same professional standard as big companies, but with the authenticity and heart that define our